lando/lando/docs/config/proxy.md

 ## Automatic Port Assignment

-By default, Lando will attempt to bind the proxy to your host machines port `80` and `443`.
-If it cannot bind to these addresses, which is usually the case if something else like a local `apache` service is running it will fallback to other commonly used ports such as `8888` and `444`.
+By default, Lando will attempt to bind the proxy to your host machine's port `80` and `443`.
+If it cannot bind to these addresses, which is usually the case if something else like a local `apache` service is running, it will fallback to other commonly used ports such as `8888` and `444`.
 The default and fallback ports Lando uses are all [configurable](#configuration).

 ::: warning Will bind to 127.0.0.1 by default
-For security reasons Lando will force bind your ports to `127.0.0.1` unless you have either explicitly set the Lando [global config](./global.md) option `bindAddress` to something else **OR** you have overridden a service and set the bind.
+For security reasons, Lando will force bind your ports to `127.0.0.1` unless you have either explicitly set the Lando [global config](./global.md) option `bindAddress` to something else **OR** you have overridden a service and set the bind.

-For more information check out the [security docs.](./security.md)
+For more information, check out the [security docs.](./security.md)
 :::

-If you want to use port `80` and `443` but cannot for the life of you figure out what is already using them you can do a bit of discovery using `lsof` or by visiting `localhost` in your browser and seeing if you recognize what loads.
+If you want to use port `80` and `443` but cannot for the life of you figure out what is already using them, you can do a bit of discovery using `lsof` or by visiting `localhost` in your browser and seeing if you recognize what loads.

 ```bash
 # Find out if any service listens on those ports.